Yami-no-karuro/Vector/README.md

 Run `` echo `id -u`:`id -g` `` to retrieve your local user and group id.
 If the echo result is different from `` 1000:1000 `` open the `` Dockerfile `` and override `` usermod `` and `` groupmod `` values.
 Run `` docker-compose up -d `` to initialize the container.
-Once the container is up run `` docker-compose exec php composer install ``.
+Once the container is up run `` docker compose exec php composer install ``.

 ### Notes
 If you run into permissions problems be sure that the `` src/var `` is owned by `` www-data ``.
-If you are on Docker attach to the php terminal and than run `` chown -R www-data ./src/var/ ``.
+If you are on Docker run `` docker compose exec php chown -R www-data ./src/var/ ``.

 ### Encore Setup
 Run `` npm install `` to install node dependencies.